fr33d-/react-typescript-bootcamp-starter/documentation/01_BasicsOfTypescript.md

 // error: Type 'boolean' is not assignable to type 'string'.
 ```

-As you can see, not only variables but function arguments and function return values can be annotated to make the compiler keep track of them and nag you if you make and mistake.
+As you can see, not only variables but function arguments and function return values can be annotated to make the compiler keep track of them and nag you if you make a mistake.
 However the above code contains a lot of verbose annotations and fortunately, most of them can be stripped.
 Typescript is able to infer a lot of information and implicit types just from the usage.
 The above snippet can be written as the following:

 ```typescript
 const variable1 = 42;